jtbuffmire/cloudflare-cms/README.md

    - SVG paths are defined with specific stroke colors and widths
    - Any motion effects are likely handled by CSS, not JavaScript
    - This separation of concerns (SVG vs Lottie) is what keeps it stable

+Things still to do
+- spinning wheel while photos upload?
+- Multiple users for a single domain.
+- Users can post and comment on posts, but only those authorized to the domain.
+- Chat recommends:
+  - Users can edit and delete their own posts.
+  - Users can edit and delete their own comments.
+  - Users can edit and delete their own photos.
+  - Users can edit and delete their own site configuration.
+  - Users can edit and delete their own site configuration.